 1918 introduction of proportional voting for elections to the National Council at the third attempt (after earlier attempts in 1900 and 1910).
 1910 and 1942 direct popular election of the Federal Council rejected.
 1956 attempt to introduce the finance referendum at the federal level fails.
 1921 introduction of the facultative referendum on international treaties (initially restricted to open-ended international treaties; simple majority of the voters), which is supplemented in 1977 by the obligatory referendum on international treaties (with a "double majority" of the people and the cantons) for accession to international organisations.
 2003 extension of the facultative referendum on international treaties.
 1949 introduction of the obligatory referendum for urgent, general federal decrees which are not based on the constitution.
 Such decrees have to be submitted to popular referendum vote within a year after they have entered into force.
-If a ma- jority of voters oppose them, they are annulled.
-If they are based on the constitu- tion, the facultative referendum applies.
+If a majority of voters oppose them, they are annulled.
+If they are based on the consti- tution, the facultative referendum applies.
 1971 introduction of voting rights (elections and referendums) for women (rejected in 1959).
 1973 repeal of Articles 51 & 52 of the constitution concerning Jesuits and monasteries (the "confessional exceptional articles").
 1977 increase of signature quorums for initiative and referendum.
 1978 rejection of the popular initiative "Enhancing parliamentary and popular partici- pation in decision-making on matters of highway construction".
 1981 incorporation into the constitution of an article: "Equal rights for men and women".
 1987 initiative aimed at giving voters a say on military expenditure fails to win a majority in the referendum.
-1987 the "double Yes" for popular referendum votes where there is an initiative and a counter-proposal is accepted.